 Medical care for displaced people

 Intensified fighting between ISIS and Iraqi forces, supported by militia and an international coalition, has led to instability in the front lines, accompanied by new waves of population displacement.
 Most of these internally displaced people (IDPs) have fled into the semiautonomous Kurdistan Region: seeking shelter in places like Dohuk and Erbil.
-Malteser International’s emergency relief mission has been underway there since August 2014 in cooperation with the Directorate of Health in Dohuk and our local partner organization, the Turkmenili Cooperation and Cultural Foundation (TCCF) in Erbil.
+Malteser International’s emergency relief mission has been underway there since August 2014 in cooperation with the Directorate of Health in Dohuk and our local partner organization, the Al Mustaqbal Foundation (AMF) in Erbil.

-Malteser International is implementing and coordinating activities in the health sector in Erbil, the capital of the Kurdistan Region, focused on providing drugs and medical supplies for IDPs living outside the camps in the city, where a mobile medical team operated by our partner TCCF treats around 120 people every day.
+Malteser International is implementing and coordinating activities in the health sector in Erbil, the capital of the Kurdistan Region, focused on providing drugs and medical supplies for IDPs living outside the camps in the city and vulnerable local host communities, where a mobile medical team operated by our partner AMF treats around 120 patients every day.

 Insecurity has caused around 500,000 people to flee to the Dohuk Region, where around 25 camps for Internally Displaced People have been set up.
 During January 2015, in cooperation with the Directorate of Health, Malteser International began operation of a basic Health Unit serving 10,000 people in the refugee camp Bersevi II.
 This camp hosts mainly Yazidis, a religious group that is persecuted with extreme cruelty by ISIS.
 In June 2015 another Primary Health Care Unit was opened at the Kadia Camp, currently home to 15,000 displaced persons.